 Here are some of the best swimming watches and trackers that will help you count laps and optimize your workout.

-One of the biggest sports watch brands today, Garmin continues to provide exceptional technology for athletes and hobbyists alike.
-There are many models to choose from, but those who will use the watch for swimming, the Garmin Swim (2) is one of your best bets.
+One of the biggest sports watch brands today, Garmin continues to design exceptional hardware with practical and user-friendly features for athletes and hobbyists alike.
+While they have many models to choose from, if you’re looking specifically for a watch for swimming, the Garmin Swim (2) is one of your best bets.

 Made with swimmers in mind, this water-resistant (50 meters) watch records the basics: distance, strokes, and pace.
 It also has features for logging drills and timed sets, and can detect what stroke you are doing.
 The interface is not complicated–there are a total of six buttons, so every function can be accessed easily with a press of a button.